 [Above: Stephen Dorff]

-Behind the camera, Jeremy Saulnier – director of ace crime movies Green Room and Blue Ruin – will direct along with series creator Nic Pizzolatto.
+Jeremy Saulnier – director of ace crime movies Green Room and Blue Ruin – was originally slated to direct along with series creator Nic Pizzolatto.

 "I'm tremendously thrilled to be working with artists at the level of Mahershala and Jeremy.
 I hope the material can do justice to their talents, and we're all very excited to tell this story," Pizzolatto enthused.